 A diverse team of experts, including naturalists, historians, and a National Geographic photographer, will accompany each expedition aboard the National Geographic Explorer.
 See one of the members of our extraordinary team below.

-Sisse Brimberg and Cotton Coulson will join the following departures:
+Erika will join the following departure:

 May 20 - Jun 05, 2019